trunkmaster/nextspace/Packaging/Debian/README.md

 After running `apt-get update` the package manager will use the packages generated with pbuilder.

+## Post configuration steps

+You'll need to manually enable the plymouth theme if you want to use it: `sudo plymouth-set-default-theme nextspace`

 # Credits

 This integration used several sources that informed how the packages are built: